 However, the archetype offers very little to do once you notice stuff.
 It would be great in a campaign that includes lots of traps, hidden doors, and people who lie to you, but in situations not specifically tailored to the Inquisitive's skillset they fall back on basic Rogue class features.
 In combat, the Inquisitive's only new features are Insightful Fighting and Eye for Weakness.
 Insightful Fighting can be replaced by having one ally who's fighting in melee, and Eye for Weakness is weak compared to other subclass features at the same level.

 The Inquisitive is a cool concept, but it needs something active to do once it spots things beyond Sneak Attack.
-As a fix: Allow the Inquisitve to ignore Disadvantage when attacking invisible foes which they've target with Eye for Detail, and add the Rogue's Wisdom bonus (or Proficiency bonus, but that might be too much) as a damage bonus against targets affected by Insightful Fighting.
+As a fix: Allow the Inquisitve to ignore Disadvantage when attacking invisible foes which you have targeted with Eye for Detail, and add the Rogue's Wisdom bonus (or Proficiency bonus, but that might be too much) as a damage bonus against targets affected by Insightful Fighting.

-- : Ear for Deceit and sets a floor of 8 on your Insight checks, which makes this very reliable, especially if you take Expertise with Insight.
 The effect lasts for a full minute so you have plenty of time to benefit without repeatedly spending your Bonus Action on the same target.
 Even if you lose the opposed check, you can try again the following round, and the every round after that until you succeed.
-Of course, if you have another ally fighting your target in melee this gets you absolutely nothing.
+Of course, if you have another ally fighting your target in melee, this gets you absolutely nothing.

-- : Wisdom isn't an especially useful ability score for rogues, so it's frustrating that this ability is Wisdom-based.
-However, the effect is extremely useful, but you'll likely get no more than two or three uses per day, and you need to either already know that illusions are present or you need to guess.
+- : Wisdom isn't an especially useful ability score for most rogues beyond skills, so it's frustrating that this ability is Wisdom-based.
+The effect is extremely useful, but you'll likely get no more than two or three uses per day, and you need to either already know that illusions are present or you need to guess.

 - : Extra damage never hurts, but it's not very exciting and compared to other subclasses this is a pittance.
 Compare this to the Thief's Thief's Reflexes feature or the Assassin's Death Strike feature.
-In a long fight, additional Sneak Attack damage may eventually make sense, but a typical fight lasts just 3 to 4 rounds, and you need to climb the mountain of additional damage that's being dealt by the Arcane Trickster with bonus damage from spells like Shadow Blade, the Assassin with Assasinate, and the Thief with a second turn from Thief's Reflexes.
+In a long fight, additional Sneak Attack damage may eventually outshine other options, but a typical fight lasts just 3 to 4 rounds, and you need to climb the mountain of additional damage that's being dealt by the Arcane Trickster with bonus damage from spells like Shadow Blade, the Assassin with Assasinate, and the Thief with a second turn from Thief's Reflexes.

 Okay, but what if Ouija boards were a subclass?
 What if, like, you got class features from talking to dead people?
 And what if those class features included necrotic damage and turning into a ghost?
 Enter the Phantom.